ChillyWillyGuru/JagDoomEX/README.md

 a Jaguar emulator like BigPEmu, or on real hardware using a skunkboard or the Jaguar GameDrive cart.

+## New Features

+You can select widescreen on/off in the Options menu.
+This makes Doom look the proper aspect ratio on 16:9 TVs.
+Off assumes a standard 4:3 TV.
+Defaults to off, and is saved in the e2prom.

 ## New Controls

 C/B/A/PAUSE/OPTION remain as set in the game.
 The differences arise in the